spinnaker/spinnaker/docs/commands.md

  * `--version, -v`: (*Default*: `false`) Version of Halyard.
 #### Subcommands
  * `admin`: This is meant for users building and publishing their own Spinnaker images and config.
+ * `backup`: Backup and restore (remote or local) copies of your halconfig and all required files.
  * `config`: Configure, validate, and view your halconfig.
  * `deploy`: Manage the deployment of Spinnaker.
 This includes where it's deployed, what the infrastructure footprint looks like, what the currently running deployment looks like, etc...
  * `task`: This set of commands exposes utilities of dealing with Halyard's task engine.